American Jobs. American Farmers.

 Industry Growth Increases the Benefits

 American biodiesel and renewable diesel production has doubled since 2020.
-Investments in capacity and processing support tens of thousands of good-paying American jobs, provide consumers with more affordable options to fuel their vehicles, and contribute billions of dollars in economic opportunity.
+Investments in capacity and feedstock processing support tens of thousands of good-paying American jobs, provide consumers with more affordable options to fuel their vehicles, and contribute billions of dollars in economic opportunity.

 The RFS Should Support Industry Momentum